JJTR-Arcy/Ramos_Jared_ShoppingCartActivity/README.md

 - Watching tutorials on Encapsulation, Polymorphism, and Inheritance.
 - Copy and Pasted previous branch code onto a new slate.
 - I can do this >:]

+May 13, 2026 - 10:09 | HOLY TIME SKIP!
+- Went through another class and ate outside for a while.
+The last entry was around..
+3-4pm?
+- Finally finished studying getters and setters!
+Will officially start coding right now.
+- I can do this ^^